arifaminzargar/Mapping-Heart-Health-Risks-Using-Tableau-Dashboard/README.md

 🎯 Why it Matters:
 Visualizing health data in this way empowers both individuals and healthcare providers to focus on critical age groups and key risk factors.
 It's a step forward in using data-driven insights for better healthcare outcomes.

-💡 How do you see data visualization playing a role in improving public health awareness?
-Share your thoughts in the comments!

-#DataVisualization #Tableau #HealthcareAnalytics #HeartHealth #DataDrivenDecisions #DashboardDesign